-If electrolyte gets on your skin
+If electrolyte gets on your skin Wash the affected area thoroughly.
+If

 Wash the affected area thoroughly.
 If you feel pain or burning, get medical attention immediately.

 If electrolyte gets on your clothes

 It can soak through clothing on to your skin.
 Immediately take off the clothing and follow the procedure above if necessary.